vasarhelyi/ColorWheelHSV/README.md

 Current version: 1.1.1 Build 71

+This code lets you select colors and color ranges in HSV color space for colored blob detection.
+An input image or video file is needed as a first argument.

 Click on the top Hue map, or the bottom Color graph to change values.

 Mouse clicks on the image might help you as well: